trisacrypto/testnet/README.md

 - [Bob rVASP](https://bob.vaspbot.net) - a secondary "robot VASP" that demos interactions with Alice and can develop against constrained resources.
 - [Evil rVASP](https://evil.vaspbot.net) - a "robot VASP" that is not registered with TRISA and is used to ensure correct error handling when the protocol is used incorrectly.

+## Monorepo Organization

+This repository consists of a monorepo that is designed to facilitate all TRISA test net operations.
+For now it is the reference implementation of TRISA until we can integrate it into the [trisacrypto/trisa](https://github.com/trisacrypto/trisa) repository.
+The organzation of the repository is as follows:

+- `cmd`: binary executables compiled with go
+- `containers`: Dockerfiles for various containers deployed to the test net
+- `docs`: documentation built with hugo
+- `fixtures`: initial or example data used to bootstrap services
+- `lib`: library modules in other languages (e.g. Python)
+- `manifests`: kubernetes manifests for our GKE cluster
+- `pkg`: Go code and implementations for various services
+- `proto`: Protocol Buffer definitions for the services
+- `web`: front-end web applications, either pure HTML or npm based

 ## Generate Protocol Buffers

 To regenerate the Go and Javascript code from the protocol buffers: